aicodeclub/CDGaussian_Code/README.md

 We propose **CDGaussian**, a novel pruning framework for large-scale 3DGS that integrates collective decision, merging similar
 Gaussians, cross-GPU probability synchronization, PSNR-based evaluation feedback to address core challenges in the field.
 Our framework achieves up to **9×** model-size compression during training while maintaining high rendering quality, regardless of scene scale.
-Extensive experiments demonstrate that VoteGS surpasses all existing methods, indicating strong potential for 3D reconstruction.
+Extensive experiments demonstrate that CDGaussian surpasses all existing methods, indicating strong potential for 3D reconstruction.

 ## Setup